Personal Protective Equipment (PPE)

 - Patients under investigation (PUI) should be managed with contact and droplet precautions (including eye protection) Nasopharyngeal (NP) swabs and throat swabs can be performed using contact and droplet precautions with surgical mask and eye protection, and do not require the use of an N95 respirator.

-- Airborne precautions including N95 respirators with eye protection should be used during aerosol-generating procedures (e.g. open suctioning of respiratory tract, intubation, bronchoscopy, cardiopulmonary resuscitation).
+- Airborne precautions including N95 respirators with eye protection should be used during aerosol-generating procedures for patients with symptoms/ high risk of COVID-19 infection or with pending/positive COVID-19 test (e.g. open suctioning of respiratory tract, intubation, bronchoscopy, cardiopulmonary resuscitation).

 If treating a patient with symptoms: